sander-sn/anatomy/README.md

     }

 ## Anatomize the out-of-sample $R^2$ of the forecasts:
-To decompose the out-of-sample $R^2$ of our forecasts produced by the two models and the combination, we compute the unconditional forecasts and provide a function transforming forecasts into out-of-sample $R^2$ to the `Anatomy`:
+To decompose the out-of-sample $R^2$ of our forecasts produced by the two models and their combination, we compute the unconditional forecasts and provide a function transforming forecasts into out-of-sample $R^2$ to the `Anatomy`:

     prevailing_mean = np.array([
         xy.iloc[subsets.get_train_subset(period=i)]["y"].mean()